TetRex/E-commerce-app-Project/README.md

-# User Intrface course project
+# User Interface course project

 This is e-commerce app for User Interface course project